 This next step may not directly concern your child’s safety online, but it could save parents a serious headache and enforce good practices in the future.

 If you let your children use your smartphone to play games, there’s a chance that they could make in-app purchases that are billed directly to your stored payment method.
 To prevent this, make sure any app you let your children play on your device doesn’t contain in-game items for real money.

 You may even want to consider buying your children their own child-friendly device, like the Amazon Fire 7 for Kids, which is a 7” tablet perfect for playing games and using apps.
 The device comes preloaded with kid-friendly games and full parental controls to prevent unwanted expenses!

 Talk about torrenting!

 Unless you’ve never watched a movie on DVD or at the cinema, you’ve likely seen the above advert against piracy and torrenting.
 Torrenting is a way of distributing files online peer-to-peer.
 Many torrenting sites exist where users upload films, music, photographs, games, and more.
-These can be tempting for children, who may want to download their favorite artist’s latest album or play their favorite games for free.
+These can be tempting for children (& adults), who may want to download their favorite artist’s latest album or play their favorite games for free.

 - Associations between screen time and lower psychological well-being among children and adolescents

 - Hate Speech in Social Media

 - Stealing From the Rich to Entertain the Poor?: A Survey of Literature on the Ethics of Digital Piracy